Since fetal surgery made its debut in 1981, the field has advanced at an exceptional rate.

 Fetoscopic Laser Photocoagulation of Placental Vessels

-In the case of twin to twin transfusion syndrome (TTTS), the surgeon uses a tiny laser fiber, inserted through a fetoscope, to eliminate shared placental blood vessels of twins so that each fetus can develop individually and healthily.
+In the case of twin to twin transfusion syndrome (TTTS), and selective intrauterine growth restriction (sIUGR) the surgeon uses a tiny laser fiber, inserted through a fetoscope, to eliminate shared placental blood vessels of twins so that each fetus can develop individually and healthily.

 Hydrogel Tracheal Occlusion